cgoulart35/GBot/README.md

 - .stop     - Stops the bot from playing sounds and clears the queue.
 - .elevator - Toggle elevator mode to keep the last played sound on repeat.
 ### Halo
-- .halo     - Participate in or leave the weekly GBot Halo competition.
+- .halo     - Participate in or leave the weekly GBot Halo competition. (admin optional)
 ### Help
 - .help     - Get more info on commands, or commands in a certain category.